andresaftari/MoniFlora-Mobile/README.md

 This app is part of my thesis project, and its primary objective is to facilitate the development of a condition monitoring app that leverages machine learning models and data analysis techniques to predict plant health assessment.

 ## Key Features:
-**1. Real-Time Condition Monitoring:** Monitor the health and conditions of your plants in real-time.
+**1. Real-Time Condition Monitoring:** Monitor the health and conditions of your plants in real-time.<br>
-**2. Machine Learning Integration:** Utilize advanced machine learning models to assess plant health.
+**2. Machine Learning Integration:** Utilize advanced machine learning models to assess plant health.<br>
 **3. Data Analysis:** Analyze data to predict potential issues and optimize plant care.

 ## Additional Resources: